-If you are creating a contract from scratch, we have a guide which will teach you how to use the different features of our editor.
+If you are creating a contract from scratch, this guide which will teach you how to use the different features in our editor.
 If you are using a template we suggest that you read it through carefully.
 You can adapt the contents to your needs.
-If there are any editable fields, please remember to fill those in.
+If there are any editable fields, please remember to fill them in.

 Hint 1: Using the tab key will move you to the next editable field.
 This might be more efficient than scrolling through the contract manually if you know the contents well and don't need to read them through.

 Step 7: Fill in the last information in the signature field.